Dacia Duster: Colombia

 The Duster was exported from Colombia mostly to countries as Mexico, Ecuador and Bolivia.
 All versions are powered by a 16 valve, petrol engine.
 Also, since May 2014 it includes Media Nav system with GPS in Dynamique versions as optional.

 The production of this generation in Colombia stopped in 2021.

 Romania

-In October 2015, a special edition called "Dacia Duster Connected by Orange" was released, featuring a Wi-Fi hotspot with a two-year free contract from the mobile operator Orange, a rear-view camera, a new brown paint color, a new version of 16-inch rims and electric-heated front seats.
+In October 2015, a special edition called "Dacia Duster Connected by Orange" was released, featuring a Wi-Fi hotspot with a two-year free contract from the mobile operator Orange, a rear-view camera, a new brown paint colour, a new version of 16-inch rims and electric-heated front seats.

 Renault Duster Oroch

 The Renault Duster Oroch is a double cab pick-up version of the Duster.
 The Duster Oroch is the first Renault-badged pick-up and creates a new range in the pick-up market: 30 cm larger than the small ones and smaller than the large pick-up, but yet with 4 real doors instead of 2 or 3 for the usual smaller pick-up.
 It was unveiled on 18 June 2015 at the Buenos Aires Motor Show and was previewed by a concept car at the 2014 São Paulo Motor Show.

 The Duster Oroch is available since September 2015 in South America and will get an automatic gearbox in 2016.
 It is powered by either the 1.6 litre or the 2.0 litre petrol engine, mated to 5-speed or 6-speed gearbox respectively.